LJC Talk: Learning by Coding: Better Java Projects Faster With Jhipster

 - The first part is optional.
-It tells the story how JHipster and Docker saved my first Angular Java project.
+It tells the story of how JHipster and Docker saved my first Angular Java project.

-- The second part helps installing JHipster.
+- The second part helps with installing JHipster.
 We then generate our first JHipster application and explore the UI for administration and our entities.